PhillipUg/github-scraper/README.md

 # Github Scraper
-A Github Scraping Tool developed in Ruby
+A Github Scraping Tool developed with Ruby and the Nokogiri gem

 <!--